isomerpages/synapxe-healix/pages/Onboarding.md

 <img style="width: 100%" height="auto" width="100%" alt="Our Partners' Logo" src="/images/Entities Logo/all_entities_logo.png">
 </div>
 <h1>Overview</h1>
-<p>When you are onboarding with us, your organization representatives will
+<p>When you are onboarding with us, your organisation representatives will
 contact us with your information and detail requirements to proceed with the necessary action.</p>
 <h2>Service Access</h2>